-Figure 3 - Total numbers of CPE patients identified by Surveillance and Diagnostic samples for the 3 most recent years.
+Figure 3 - Total numbers of CPE patients identified by Surveillance and Diagnostic samples from April 2020 to August 2023.

 This figure is based on data from the National CPE Reference Laboratory Service.
 It is intended that it be updated monthly.